-Your GP or Parkinson’s nurse can refer you to a speech and language therapist, or you can refer yourself to the local hospital trust or community therapy team.
+Your GP or Parkinson’s nurse can refer you to a speech and language therapist, or you can refer yourself.
+Under the Royal College of Speech and Language Therapists’ ‘Communicating Quality’ guidelines, all speech and language therapy should be available through self-referral to the local hospital trust or community therapy team.

 It can be helpful to be referred by a healthcare professional, because the speech and language therapist will then have a point of contact for medical information.
 Medical referrals are often required for swallowing assessment and treatment.

-To find a private speech and language therapist in your area, contact the Association of Speech and Language Therapists in Independent Practice.
+You can also pay for private speech and language therapy.
+You may have this individually or within a group.
+If you're interested in finding a private speech and language therapist in your area, contact The Association of Speech and Language Therapists in Independent Practice.

 You can also contact your Parkinson's local adviser for details of speech and language therapy services in your area.

-If you are having problems speaking, Parkinson’s medication, such as levodopa, might help improve the volume or clarity of your speech.
+If you're having problems speaking, Parkinson’s medication, such as levodopa, might help improve the volume or clarity of your speech.
 Speak to your specialist or Parkinson’s nurse for more information.

-It is important to take your medication as advised by your specialist or Parkinson’s nurse.
-Taking your medication at the right time will help you to manage your symptoms more effectively.
+If you have Parkinson’s, it's important to take your Parkinson’s medication as advised by your specialist or Parkinson’s nurse.
+Taking your medication for Parkinson’s at the right time will help you to manage your symptoms more effectively.

 There are also practical things you can do that may help you train your voice.
-These include, for example, trying to imagine that you are speaking in a bigger room than you are or to a larger group of people.
+These include, for example, trying to imagine that you're speaking in a bigger room than you are or to a larger group of people.
+You could also imagine that the listener is further away than they are.
 Tricks like this can help you to speak more clearly and loudly.

 The Lee Silverman Voice Treatment is a type of speech therapy developed specifically for people with Parkinson’s.